bob-collective/bob/sdk/README.md

 # BOB SDK

-The BOB SDK helps you interact with BOB and Bitcoin including ORdinals, EBRC20, Runes, and more.
+The BOB SDK helps you interact with BOB and Bitcoin, including Ordinals, BRC20, Runes, and more.

 ## Learn more